Leventionz/wallbox-mqtt-bridge/README.md

 This open-source project connects your Wallbox fully locally to Home Assistant, providing you with unparalleled speed and reliability.

-Note: This Does work with firmware > v6.6.x but is still being tested
+Note: This fork is maintained at [Leventionz/wallbox-mqtt-bridge](https://github.com/Leventionz/wallbox-mqtt-bridge) and includes the telemetry-backed fixes required for firmware 6.7.x and newer.

 ## Features